 Dr Andrew Zuschmann is a Specialist Obstetrician & Gynaecologist and Fertility Specialist.
 Dr Zuschmann graduated from Medical School at the University of New South Wales in 1996, and completed Specialist training in 2005.
 Further studies led to him being awarded a Master of Reproductive Medicine by UNSW in 2008.

 Dr Zuschmann’s practice encompasses both public and private obstetrics and gynaecology.
 He is the Clinical Director of Obstetrics & Gynaecology at The Sutherland Hospital, and is a VMO at Kareena Private Hospital.
 He is a Conjoint Lecturer, UNSW.
 Beyond clinical medicine, Andrew is an AMA (NSW) Councillor representing the O&G Class, and is the Treasurer, AMA (NSW).

-QLD Representative: VACANT
+QLD Representative: Dr Anthony Cerqui

 SA Representative: VACANT

 A highly experienced obstetrician, gynaecologist and fertility specialist, Stephen enjoys supporting his female patients at every stage, from issues prior to pregnancy such as polycystic ovarian syndrome (PCOS), to conception and delivery, and at later stages with menopause symptoms.

 Stephen sees fertility treatment and gynaecology as some of the most fascinating areas of medicine, because they provide an opportunity to truly transform the quality of life.
 He also understands the emotional stress couples experience if they have any difficulty conceiving, and his relaxed and approachable style helps patients feel supported at every stage.